 The verification body must send all reports directly to us, including validated copies of your original documents.
 We recommend using VETASSESS for this service.
 Its website explains how long the process will typically take so you can plan accordingly.

 Please consider verification processing times to complete your verification.

 Learn more about the process of applying for skills assessments on behalf of your clients

 How to apply for a NZ skills assessment with CPA Australia, processing times and fees

 Find out about your New Zealand skills assessment outcome, validity and your options

 Skills assessments can be complex, so we've answered some frequently asked questions here

 Skilled employment assessment

-Find out about your Australia migration assessment outcome, validity and your options
+Find out about your Australia skills assessment outcome, validity and your options